icepeppermint/lazyoptional/README.md

 # LazyOptional

-> An Optional implementation that supports laziness
+> Try using the lazy Java Optional

+_LazyOptional_ is a super lightweight library Optional implementation that supports lazy evaluation.
+You can very easily use LazyOptional as a complement to Java Optional.

+## Why do we need LazyOptional?

 ---